 View device details

+You can view the details for any enrolled device.
 There are two ways to find the devices in the Admin Console:

-- Go to Directory > People, select a user's name and click Devices, then click a device name.
+- Go to Directory > People, select a user's name and click Devices, and then click a device name.

 Some device details are platform-specific.
 For most devices, you can view the following information:

 A user profile represents an identity that uses an enrolled device to sign in to your org.
 A user can have more than one profile on a device.
-For example, a single user can have a business profile to access restricted company apps and a personal profile to access personal files.
+For example, a single user can have a business profile to access restricted company apps, and a personal profile to access personal files.
 A single device can also have more than one user who signs in using the same device.

-|Details by device user||Description|
+|Details by device user||Description||Example|

 Date that the device was enrolled in Okta Verify.